Everything seems to be shaping up at TSA

-At the beginning of the summer we were all wondering if the endless lines of TSA had any relief in sight.
+At the beginning of the summer we were all wondering if the endless lines of TSA security had any relief in sight.
 Well, a few months and a couple of million dollars later everything seems to be shaping up.

 Most major airports were looking at wait times in the 2-hour range.
 Last week we decided to check up on 2 of the busiest airports to see if any progress has been made and we are happy to report significant improvements.
 Chicago wait times are down to 10 minutes (read more at CBS Chicago) and New York’s JFK International airport wait times are down to 20 minutes!
 This dramatic turnaround is a welcome breath of fresh air for travelers everywhere.

-This progress is a direct result of Congress passing the bill that allowed funding for TSA to expand staffing.
+This progress is a direct result of Congress passing the bill that allowed funding for TSA security to expand staffing.
 The bill enabled the agency to convert 2,784 part-time officers to full-time and to hire over 700 more new employees.
 Also, major airlines such as Delta, American and United have pitched in to hire staff to assist TSA screeners – all 3 carriers participated in a pilot program testing new methods.
 Delta actually designed its own security screening process.

 This is particularly impressive because all of these changes were rolled out during a very busy summer travel season.
 TSA Administrator Peter Neffenger stated in Chicago earlier this summer that: